IntelCompH2020/sdg_classification_docker/README.md

-# sdg_classification_docker
+# SDG Classification

-A classifier for scientific literature for the UN Sustainable Development Goals (SDG) - developed by Athena Research Center
+This tool developed by Athena Reaserch Center classifies scientific literature into one or more Sustainable Development Goals (SDGs) as decribed by the [United Nations](https://sdgs.un.org/goals).